IntegriChain1/s3parq/README.md

 *NOTE:* Spectrum schemas do _not_ work as normal database schemas.
 Tables are global to a Redshift Spectrum database, so each schema belonging to `db_name` can access all tables, regardless of the schema they are created with.
 Instead of schemas, different table registries require different Redshift Spectrum databases.

+## Custom Publishes
+By default, s3parq takes the provided Pandas dataframe and infers how to create the spectrum or redshift table schema based on the Pandas data types.
+However, s3parq provides the option to use a custom publish where the user can define the data types in the Spectrum or Redshift table.
+This capability gives the user full control over Redshift data types and also allows Redshift's decimal type to be used.
+To take advantage of Redshift's decimal type, decimal values must be stored in a Pandas object column as Python decimal objects.
+One caveat of using custom publish is that s3parq will not perform any data type conversion on your behalf.
+This means that pandas dataframes must be formatted in a way that is compatible with the given redshift data types when handed over to s3parq.

+To perform a custom publish, a dictionary must be created that contains the column definition for the Redshift or Spectrum table.
+The `custom_redshift_columns` dictionary simply contains the name of the pandas column and the column data type to use in the Spectrum or Redshift table.
+Any datatype supported by Redshift can be used.
+See following AWS documentation for a list of supported Redshift data types and aliases: [AWS doc](https://docs.aws.amazon.com/redshift/latest/dg/c_Supported_data_types.html) An example `custom_redshift_columns` dictionary is below.

+custom_redshift_columns = {"colA":"VARCHAR(1000)",
+                        "colB":"BIGINT",
+                        "colC":"REAL",
+                        "colD":"DECIMAL(5,4)",
+                        "colE":"VARCHAR",
+                        "colF":"BOOLEAN"}

+Use the `custom_publish` function with a `custom_redshift_columns` dictionary to take advantage of the custom publish feature.

 ## Gotchas
 - Filters can only be applied to partitions; this is because we do not actually pull down any of the data until after the filtering has happened.
 This aligns with data best practices; the things you filter on regularly are the things you should partition on!